hiveot/bindings/owserver/README.md

 # OWServer

-HiveOT 1-wire protocol binding for OWServer gateway
+HiveOT 1-wire protocol binding for OWServer-v2 gateway.

+## Objective

+Convert EDS OWServer 1-wire devices to WoT Things.

 ## Status

-This binding is in development.
+This binding is in alpha.
+It is functional but breaking changes can still happen.

 ## Summary